kerberos-io/cloud/examples/livestream-hd/README.md

 ## Example

-In the `ui` folder a React application is added which contains a working example using our [`demo enviroment`](https://app-demo.kerberos.io).
+In the `ui` folder a React application is created implementing the above feature, which contains a working example using our [`demo enviroment`](https://app-demo.kerberos.io).
 To run the project, install the dependencies and run the project using `npm install`.

     cd ui/
     npm install